potory/Prompthing/README.md

   ]
 }
 ```
 The above JSON dataset includes one template and two categories.
-The "templates" category includes a single template, which contains placeholders enclosed in double curly braces.
-The `categories` category includes two categories, `gender` and `item`, each with predefined values.
+The `templates` array includes a single template, which contains placeholders enclosed in double curly braces.
+The `categories` array includes two categories, `gender` and `item`, each with predefined values.

 ### Compiling a JSON Dataset